ihbrune/Anti-DoS-Valve/README.md

         />

 The test address is here `/valvetest` and from the 6th call access should be denied and a corresponding message should appear in the server log.

+## Docker version

+The *docker*-directory contains a Dockerfile and a list of commmands to run a Tomcat server with a valve configuration as container image.
+You can use this as a boiler plate for your own projects and as an environment to test your own developments without much effort.

 # Valve Configuration